derlocke-ng/awesome-linux/README.md

 A Bash script for selecting SSH servers/tunnels from your `~/.ssh/config` and creating a usable workflow for GNOME.
 Includes usage examples and config tips.

 ### [syncman](./syncman/README.md)
-A CLI tool and systemd service manager for bidirectional, pair-wise syncing of folders (e.g., game saves) between multiple sources and destinations.
+A CLI tool for bidirectional, pair-wise syncing of folders (e.g., game saves) between multiple sources and destinations.
 Uses YAML config files and supports systemd integration.